tnauckunas/multi-domain_field_repair_logs/README.md

 ## 🔍 About

 Every repair documented in this repository was personally completed, photographed, and logged to provide transparent proof of skills and real-world problem solving.
-No AI mockups, no stock photos—only firsthand field experience and learned mastery.
+No stock photos.
+Only firsthand field experience and learned mastery.